|The Duchess of Gloucester wears the Teck Turquoise Tiara, 2015 (JUSTIN TALLIS/AFP/Getty Images)|

 |Queen Mary wears the tiara before its 1912 renovation|

-The Duke and Duchess of Teck’s daughter, Princess Mary, received the turquoise set from her parents in stages.
-First, she was given the brooches as a confirmation present.
-Then, in 1893, the Tecks gave the rest of the parure to Mary as a wedding present.
+In 1893, the Duke and Duchess of Teck gave the parure to Princess Mary as a wedding present.
 Her new husband was, of course, the future King George V, meaning that the turquoises would adorn a British queen consort.
 Always tinkering with her jewels, the turquoise tiara didn’t escape Mary’s eye for adaptation.
 The tiara was originally taller, but Mary had its size reduced in 1912 by E. Wolff and Co., who often did work for Garrard.

 |The tiara and is accompanying jewels are displayed with Princess Alice’s wedding gifts|